 More

-Lotto About Photos Contact History OsKaRs Fundraiser Sponsor A Light Policies Membership Club ShopThis page is not an exhaustive history of the Naomh Brid club but rather a look back at the major moments in the clubs history.
+Lotto About Photos Contact History OsKaRs USB Pre-Sale Sponsor A Light Policies Membership Club ShopThis page is not an exhaustive history of the Naomh Brid club but rather a look back at the major moments in the clubs history.
 It is based on peoples memories and recollections so it will be inevitable that some things may be overlooked or forgotten.
 We would encourage people who have more memories and stories of down through the years to get in touch with club members so that we can achieve a fuller archive of the history of the Naomh Brid Club for future generations.
 We would like to thank everyone who has contributed to the Naomh Bríd 40 Years Celebration publication on which this is based and not forgetting our valued sponsors whom we would encourage you to support.

 “A GAA meeting took place in the Community Centre, Ballintra on the 19th January 1976”.